-(b) Adoption - The town council shall adopt the budget, with or without amendments, within sixty days following the day the proposed budget is received by it, or such other period as may be provided by general law.
-In amending the budget the town council may delete or decrease any programs or amounts, except expenditures required by law, or for debt service.
-If the town council fails to take any action with respect to any item in the proposed budget within sixty days following the date of its receipt of the proposed budget, or such other period as may be provided by general law, such amount shall, without any action by the town council, become a part of the appropriations for the ensuing fiscal year and shall be available for the purposes specified.
+(b) Adoption - The city council shall adopt the budget, with or without amendments, within sixty days following the day the proposed budget is received by it, or such other period as may be provided by general law.
+In amending the budget the city council may delete or decrease any programs or amounts, except expenditures required by law, or for debt service.
+If the city council fails to take any action with respect to any item in the proposed budget within sixty days following the date of its receipt of the proposed budget, or such other period as may be provided by general law, such amount shall, without any action by the city council, become a part of the appropriations for the ensuing fiscal year and shall be available for the purposes specified.

-The town council may add budget items or increase funding for existing budget items as generally described in sections 32 and 33 of chapter 44 of the General Laws for items not funded or insufficiently funded in the town manager's proposed budget.
+The city council may add budget items or increase funding for existing budget items as generally described in sections 32 and 33 of chapter 44 of the General Laws for items not funded or insufficiently funded in the city manager's proposed budget.

 SECTION 5-4 INDEPENDENT AUDIT.

-The Town Council shall provide for an audit to be completed by a certified public accountant, or firm of such accountants not later than December 31st following the close of each fiscal year.
+The city council shall provide for an audit to be completed by a certified public accountant, or firm of such accountants not later than December 31st following the close of each fiscal year.

 SECTION 5-5 CAPITAL OUTLAY PROGRAM.

-(a) Submission - The town manager shall prepare and submit to the town council a five year capital outlay program at least three months prior to the final date for submission of a proposed annual operating budget.
+(a) Submission - The city manager shall prepare and submit to the city council a five year capital outlay program at least three months prior to the final date for submission of a proposed annual operating budget.

 (b) Contents - The capital outlay program in the form submitted shall include: